-There are a number of government-funded teams that specialise in the assessment and diagnosis of Autism Spectrum Disorders.
+There are a number of government-funded teams that specialise in the assessment and diagnosis of autism.
 Parents can contact these teams directly, but you may need a referral from your GP or paediatrician.
 Contact the team closest to where you live.

 After the Child’s Diagnosis

-Once a diagnosis of Autism Spectrum Disorder is made, the parents will receive a copy of the assessment report.
+Once a diagnosis is made, the parents will receive a copy of the assessment report.
 This report is used to plan a program for the child in consultation with parents and service providers.

 The assessment report is also used by government agencies, schools, respite care and other services to determine eligibility for funding or other support.

 It is important to remember that a diagnosis will not change who your child is.
 A diagnosis can be useful, however, to help inform families, professionals, child care workers, teachers and other people involved in the child’s care or learning about what strategies, interventions, or supports have been shown to be effective with other children with similar difficulties.

 It is important to note that a diagnosis can inform developmental, educational and social outcomes at any age, no matter when the individual is diagnosed.

 Assessment and Diagnosis and Adults